Queen Street Arts and Culture District

 The Queen Street Arts and Culture District is the old downtown area of Niagara Falls, Ontario, Canada.
 The street is now populated with art galleries, restaurants, and performing spaces.
-Home to the one of the Niagara Region's largest Festival, Springlicious.
+Home to one of the Niagara Region's largest Festival, Springlicious.

 Art

 The art galleries feature works from a number of well-known artists, including John Newby.
 Most of the galleries feature an inviting sitting area from which patrons can view the various pieces in the galleries.

 Performance venues

 The once prominent Seneca theater has been rebuilt to its former glory with the help of the Trillium Foundation.
 The new Seneca theater presents live performances.